General Medication Safety

 Different Ways to Take Your Oral Medication

-• If crushed, chewed or broken, some medications can have their efficacy compromised or become unsafe.
+• If crushed, chewed, or broken, some medications can have their efficacy compromised or become unsafe.
 For example, some long-acting medications are absorbed too quickly when chewed.

-• A household teaspoon and tablespoon are not the most accurate when it comes to measurement and can lead you to under or overdose on the medication.
+• A household teaspoon and tablespoon are not the most accurate when it comes to measurement and can lead you to under- or overdose on the medication.

-Storing and Handling your Medications
+Storing and Handling Your Medications

-• Keep your medications in their original containers and do not store different pill types in the same bottle.
+• Do not store different pill types in the same bottle.

 • They should avoid touching the pills.